sanguineturtle/pygments-ipython-console/README.rst

 Requirements
 ============
-This needs IPython 1.0+ for sphinxext module
+This needs IPython 2.0+ for lexers module

 Installation
 ============